 Balanced Lifestyle:

-Maintain a balanced diet with nutritious foods that support overall well-being.
+Healthy Diet: Maintain a balanced diet with nutritious foods that support overall well-being.
 Avoid excess caffeine and sugar, which can exacerbate stress.

 Get Enough Sleep: Ensure you get enough sleep each night.
 Good sleep is crucial for emotional regulation and stress management.